andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

 # Tensorflow gpu 2.0 intallation with anaconda on ubuntu 18.04

 Since Oct 1st anaconda fully supports the gpu version tensorflow, the installation of tensorflow 2 with GPU became much traightforward.
 This guide can give step-by-step guide to help one get your machine set up.
 You may have to have a nvidia graphics card which support the cuda calculation.
-The script to check the availability of your GPU is to type:
+The script to check the availability of your GPU is to type in terminal (ctrl+alt+T):

 ```shell_session
 $ lspci | grep -i nvidia